Cherry-love-math/FedDHP/README.md

 ---

-## 14. Notes on Unused PFLlib Algorithms
+## 14. Notes on Supported Algorithms

-PFLlib supports many FL and pFL algorithms.
-This repository focuses on FedDHP and the baselines used in the FedDHP paper.
+This release focuses on FedDHP and the nine baselines used in the paper:

-Some inherited PFLlib modules may remain in the codebase to preserve compatibility with the original framework.
-However, only the methods listed in the baseline section are used for the main comparisons in our paper.

----
+- FedAvg
+- FedProx
+- FedGen
+- FedPAC
+- pFedMe
+- FedBABU
+- FedKD
+- FedRoD
+- GPFL

+Other PFLlib algorithms are not included in this release.
+Please refer to the original PFLlib repository for the full benchmark library.

 ## 15. License